frangucc/thenodechronbook/README.md

 ---

-> **NOTE TO ARTIST** Please review the next part of the script and let's together decide home many pages and panels it should span.
-For example, perhaps the first panel is a full page, a closeup of Gou's face and what he's working on.
+> **NOTE TO ARTIST** The next set of pages and panels are loosley formatted - we may need an extra page or two or we may be able to combine some of these panels.
+Be sure to review and provide feedback before jumping into blueline this section.

 ---